 Joseph has had work exhibited at the RIBA, Royal Academy, Somerset House and the Sorbonne.
 Alongside running AVR London he is currently a Visiting Research Fellow at the University of Bath and lecturer on The Cities Programme at the London School of Economics, he is also a Fellow of the Society of Architectural Illustration where he has held the position of President since 2011.
 AVR London acquired the Anise warehouse in 2011 and Joseph’s input in artwork selection is key to the gallery’s ethos.

 Since completing her degree in Documentary Photography from the University of Wales, Newport, Alis has begun to build a career in arts administration.
 Alis has recently returned from Hong Kong where she managed a commercial art gallery in the heart of the city.
 Specialising in Indonesian art, Alis was responsible for organising many pioneering exhibitions, showcasing the work of under-represented Indonesian artists.
-As the newest member of the team, Alis marks a new era for Anise Gallery and will help expand the programme and profile of the gallery
+Alis will help expand the programme and profile of the gallery.
+Currently studying for an MA in photography at the RCA, Alis remains an integral part of the Anise Gallery team.